swaxi/SGTool/README.md

 **Radially averaged power spectrum (but needs testing!)** $`P(k) = \frac{1}{N_k} \sum_{(k_x, k_y) \in k} |\text{FFT}(f)|^2`$
 Where P(k) is the radially averaged power spectrum, and N_k is the number of samples in the radial bin.

+# Installation
+- Dowload the zip file from the <> Code button and install the zip file in QGIS using the plugin manager

 # Inputs
 - Supports data geotiff, grd, ers formats